 Configuration parameters may be set that have no direct relationship to a H.248 Property or other H.248 element.
 For example, a customer C may agree with an operator that a maximum of 20 simultaneous video calls is supported for their particular service.
 This capacity constraint would then form part of the configuration of the MG instance.
 The MG thus can either statically or dynamic allocate the necessary resources.
 When the MG instance name associated with customer C is sent to the MGC, the MGC can determine that it should not request more than 20 Contexts containing video streams.
 It can then handle call setup requests requesting additional video calls without the need to signal the MG and receive error responses.

-{Editor's note: Further consideration needs to be given to the interaction with ITU-T H.248.46 "Connection Capability Control"}

 6.6.5 Media Gateway Instance Interactions

-The H.248 Sub-series provides several different methods for managing resources.
+The H.248 Sub-series provides several different methods via packages for managing resources.
+In general H.248.83 does not directly interact with these mechanisms.
+However the MG instance package may be used in conjunction with these other packages to provide a pointer to a set of default values (and/or a set of possible values) as discussed in 6.6.4.1 above.

+Particular scenarios that illustrate the general behaviour are discussed below:

+[ITU-T H.248.46] provides a package that allows the indication of whether or not a media gateway can apply optimization mechanisms to the MG internal connection.
+A MG instance may be provisioned with information indicating the default value for the "Connection Capability" (ccc/cc) property.
+Clause 1 / [ITU-T H.248.46] discusses the applicability of this property to scenarios where multiple VMGs are involved.
+The use of the MG Instance package does not have an influence on multiple VMG scenarios.

 [ITU-T H.248.63] provides several packages that allow a MGC and MG to manage resource allocation.
-It also discusses interaction with other H.248 Recommendations.
-The MG Instance package may in general be used in conjunction with [ITU-T H.248.63] by providing a pointer to provisioned values as discussed in 6.6.4.1 above.
+It also discusses interaction with other H.248 Recommendations in clause 6.1 / [ITU-T H.248.63].
+The MG Instance package may in general be used in conjunction with [ITU-T H.248.63] by providing a pointer to provisioned values or a set of allowed resources.
+For example: a MGC may utilise the fact that a MG instance is provisioned with information that it is related to a video conferencing provider to set the "Resource Description" (rmc/rd) property to indicate that audio and video will be used in the Context.

 Bibliography